lmdbjava/lmdbjava/readme.md

 that require extremely low latency and strong operational robustness.

-Prospective users might also consider [LMDBJNI](https://github.com/deephacks/lmdbjni), which uses HawtJNI for its native library binding and is focused on supporting older JVMs.
-LmdbJava is instead focused on the latest available server JVMs.
+Prospective users might also consider [LMDBJNI](https://github.com/deephacks/lmdbjni), which uses HawtJNI for its native library binding and supports older JVMs.
+LmdbJava is instead focused on the latest available server-grade JVMs.

 ### License